AlenaShkr/node-course/task-1/README.md

 ##Running application##

 In terminal should write
-$ node my_caesar -a xxx -s xx -i xxx -o xxxx,
+$ node my_caeser -a xxx -s xx -i xxx -o xxxx,

 where
 -s, --shift: a shift